Significant Accounting Policies

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and disclosures of contingent assets, liabilities, and expenses at the date of the consolidated financial statements during the reporting period.

-Significant estimates made by management include, among others, the fair value of acquired net assets of CDI in August 2018 with reevaluation in April 2019, and Bressner Technology GmbH in October 2018, dissolution expenses for SkyScale, the allowance for doubtful accounts, fair value of stock options, recoverability of inventories and long-lived assets, and realizability of deferred tax assets.
+Significant estimates made by management include, among others, the fair value of acquired net assets of CDI in August 2018 with reevaluation in April 2019, and Bressner Technology GmbH in October 2018, the allowance for doubtful accounts, fair value of stock options, recoverability of inventories and long-lived assets, and realizability of deferred tax assets.
 Actual results could differ from those estimates.

-In the three month periods ended September 30, 2019, and 2018, the Company has two customers for which each of such customers represented greater than 10% of the Company’s revenue.
-Collectively, these customers represented approximately 30%, and 68% of sales, respectively, and approximately 35% and 55% for the nine month periods ended September 30, 2019, and 2018, respectively.
-As of September 30, 2019 and December 31, 2018, three customers accounted for 48%, and 74% of net trade accounts receivables, respectively.
+In the three month periods ended March 31, 2020, and 2019, the Company has one customer which represented greater than 10% of the Company’s revenue.
+Collectively, this customer represented approximately 27%, and 26% of revenue, respectively.
+As of March 31, 2020 and December 31, 2019, one customer accounted for 59% and 45% of net trade accounts receivables, respectively.

-The Company made purchases from certain suppliers for which each represented greater than 10% of the Company’s vendor purchases on an annual basis.
-Collectively these vendors represented approximately 24% and 48% of purchases for the three month periods ended September 30, 2019, and 2018, respectively, and approximately 11% and 46% for the nine month periods ended September 30, 2019 and 2018, respectively
+The Company made purchases from certain suppliers of which each supplier was greater than 10% of the Company’s total vendor purchases on an annual basis.
+Collectively these vendors represented approximately 17% and 30% of purchases for the three month periods ended March 31, 2020, and 2019, respectively.

 Cash and Cash Equivalents